 Allexia ordered the dumplings and loved them.
 She took Joanna who also loved them.
 Joanna brought me and now… lets just say they know our face.
 If we don’t turn up to eat there two times a week now they’d probably send someone looking for us.

-The first two dishes we ate, and the dishes that continue to bring us back are the dumplings.
-Specifically the panfried and steamed – mostly the steamed.
-The panfried dumplings are very similar to what we call “pot stickers” back in the south and what the Japanese call Gyoza.
-They’re tasty with just the right amount of crispy on the outside.
-But the steamed dumplings… words can’t really do them justice.
-The soup contained inside combined with the sausage (if marketed in the States would put Jimmy Dean out of business) form a Chinese taste sensation that’s perfect any time of the day.
+The first two dishes we ate, and the dishes that continue to bring us back are the pork soup dumplings – in fact these may just be the best xiao long bao in Singapore!
+Specifically the panfried and steamed xiao long bao.
+The panfried dumplings are very similar to what we call “pot stickers” in the US and what the Japanese call Gyoza.
+They’re juicy with just the right amount of crispy on the outside.
+But the steamed dumplings… words can’t really do these xiao long bao justice.
+The soup contained inside combined with the sausage form a taste combination that’s perfect any time of the day.
 We’ve had them for late breakfast, business lunch, dinner with beers, and they’ve always been just as satisfying.
 The only downside to these tasty little treats is that they’re served in servings of 8 – just not enough so we end up having to order two!

 It wasn’t till I had been dining there for a week or two that we finally branched out.
 I was eating lunch with a friend and he had the good sense to ask the shop what they were famous for.
 The server replied by gesturing at a photograph on the wall – Minced Pork with Bean Sauce Noodles.
 Done.
 This dish has now been added to our regular meal there.

-The noodles should have been obvious to us, but since we are unfamiliar with Chinese cuisine and noodles we had no idea.
-The name of the shop Lan Zhou La Mian gives it away.
+The noodles should have been obvious to us, as the name of the shop Lan Zhou La Mian gives it away.
 La Mian, is a traditional hand-pulled noodle from Lanzhou, China.
 They are wheat noodles similar to Yamien noodles, but vary a bit in texture and shape.

 The restaurant itself is a pretty basic, street-type shop.
 Plastic chairs, one page laminated menus, cheap plastic cups for drinks, and a clear view into the kitchen – where the main chef entertains diners by publicly preparing the noodles.
 This is somewhat of an attraction, as the photographs lining the walls will attest.